jainpuja/learnruby/git.md

-git pull & push allows to sync the code between them ie. between local git & github git, eg.Group exps git is a software or a technology, github uses git & gives us a free space to store the files... practise pull requests
+git pull & push allows to sync the code between them ie. between local git & github git, eg.Group exps git is a software or a technology, github uses git & gives us a free space to store the files... practise pull requests commit is the changes which you make in git